 Access to your personal information

-Subject to the National Privacy Principles, you may request access to personal information we hold about you.
+Subject to the Australian Privacy Principles, you may request access to personal information we hold about you.
 We may deny your request in some circumstances.
 If we deny your request for personal information, we will tell you why.